top of page

 Closing remarks by Rabbi Shmuel Katzman - Rabbi of the Jewish community of The Hague

-Closing remarks by Rabbi Shmuel Katzman - CHAJ - cultural foundation of the Jewish community of The Hague This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information: www.ihrd-theague.org
+Closing remarks by Rabbi Shmuel Katzman - CHAJ - cultural foundation of the Jewish community of The Hague This video is part of the International Holocaust Remembrance Day - The Hague 2023 More information International Holocaust Remembrance Day - The Hague: https://www.ihrd.nl/

 Victims as Witnesses - IHRD The Hague 20...